Rivenception/SCSU-CNT-Project/README.md

 ​
   * uses GET, POST, and PUT routes for retrieving and adding new data to database ​
-  * deployment to Heroku
-​
-  * uses Mocha & Chai for testing
-​
   * MVC standard file structure

 ## Installation:
   You can 'git clone' this application onto your local machine, be sure to change the database password to your own in the config.json file.
-Otherwise, the deployed app can be accessed on heroku through this link:

 ## License:
   ISC

 ## Contributing:
 Not currently open source, but visit the contact section to get a hold of the developers for suggestions and editing.

- ## Tests:
-  Mocha - Javascript testing framework
-  Chai - BDD / TDD assertion library for NodeJS
-  'npm run test'

-## How To Use
- Run as a user on the deployed app

 ## Set Up Cloned Repo for testing
  * Revise the config.json file development "password" for your local machine.